 - The markets are favouring you

-Currently, with our property markets being a little quieter, many vendors are getting nervous and you’ll find more are keen to accept offers prior to auction rather than taken their chances on auction day.
+Currently, with our property markets being a little quieter, many vendors are getting nervous and you'll find more are keen to accept offers prior to auction rather than taking their chances on auction day.

 - Check the cooling-off period

-In some states, properties purchased within a few days either side of an auction aren’t privy to the same cooling-off period afforded to private treaty sales, so make sure you know where you stand before you sign that contract.
+In some states, properties purchased within a few days on either side of an auction aren’t privy to the same cooling-off period afforded to private treaty sales, so make sure you know where you stand before you sign that contract.